Best SodaStream or Soda Maker- Top 5 Sparkling Reviews for March, 2023 with Buying Guide

 The carbonation is governed by a four-position soft-grip handle that makes the soda maker look like an upscale orange juice machine.

 The rest of the details and operation, though, are just what you’d expect from a SodaStream.
 The KSS1121OB requires similar 60L CO2 cartridges (which have to be acquired/exchanged in the same manner) and accommodates the same one-liter bottles.

 In effect, it’s like having a SodaStream that feels like it will last longer and one that you’re proud to have on your KitchenAid-equipped kitchen counter.
 Is that worth an extra cost?
 That call is up to you.

 Details for the KitchenAid KSS1121OB Sparking Beverage Maker:

 You may remember your grandparents making something called “seltzer” with a handheld contraption that looked a little like a fire extinguisher.
 That seltzer bottle actually dates back to the late 18th century and is still very much alive today, and it’s more commonly called a siphon.

 The iSi Soda Siphon is the best example of the technology as it’s now used for creating homemade soda, and it’s a lot safer than those old seltzer bottles that could explode under pressure.

 The iSi operates with a small CO2 tank that sits inside the combination handle/dispenser, and the assembly screws onto the stainless steel water container (which has a ceramic liner).
 You press the handle and out comes fizzy water, into which you can mix the flavorings of your choice.

 The iSi sells for around the same price as the SodaStreamSource (it varies depending on your color choice) and won’t take up any space on the counter.
-The review team don’t think it’s as convenient to use, but for some the process itself may be part of the fun.
+The review team doesn’t think it’s as convenient to use, but for some, the process itself may be part of the fun.